GunioRobot/ArduFrauenfelder/README.md

  * ATmega328 MCU
  * SparkFun EasyDriver v4.4
  * Power LED & Reset switch
- * Populated pins for USB-to-TTL board
+ * Populated pins for FTDI breakout board
  * Mounting holes

 You can view more at the ArduFrauenfelder page: